shpml/fundamentals/10_chapter/09_assessment.md

 Before you start, go ahead and comment out the `if` statement from the last assignment.
 We'll work with it to finalize our memory game during the next unit.

-1 ) Open your `index.html` and look for your `<div>` with a class of 'board'.
+1 ) Open your `index.html` and look for your `<div>` with a class of `board`.
 We need to give this div an **id** so that we may _get_ it using Javascript.

-2 ) Give your div an `id` of `game-board'.
+2 ) Give your div an `id` of `game-board`.

+3 ) We're going to generate cards using Javascript instead of using our existing `div` elements with the class `card` in html.
+Comment out any `div` with the `card` class.

-3 ) Save your changes!
+4 ) Save your changes!

 ###### Create the HTML for the cards using Javascript:

 4 ) Get an element with the id of `game-board` and set it to a variable.

 5 ) Assuming your memory card game consists of four cards, create a `for loop` that makes an HTML element for each card.
-Each HTML element should be a `div`.
-Each element should also have the class `card` (this will help when you add CSS).
+Each HTML element should be a `div` as well as have the class `card` (this will help when you add CSS).

-6 ) Append each newly created card to the `div` that has the class `board`
+6 ) Append each newly created card to the `div` that has the id `game-board`.

 ###### Create functions to organize your code

-7 ) Create a function called `createBoard` in your Javascript file.
-This function will eventually create the HTML for your cards.
-It will then append the resulting HTML to your `div` that has the class board.
+7 ) Create a function called `createCards` in your Javascript file.
+This function will contain the code you just wrote to generate your cards.

-8 ) Inside of your `createBoard` function, you need to...

-9 )  Create a `for loop` that will iterate four times.

-10 ) For each iteration in your loop, you will create the required HTML for each card using Javascript.

-11 ) You will then append this HTML to the board.
-All of this logic should be inside the `for loop`.
+8 ) Your `createCards` function should contain any Javascript associated with the creation of the `div` elements with the class `card`.

-12 ) Once you've completed that, you will execute/fire your `createBoard` function so it runs!
+9 ) Be sure to execute/fire your `createCards` function so it runs!

-13) Once you've done that, your board will be created!
+10) Once you've done that, your cards will be created!
 Be sure to check your page in a web browser to verify that everything works as intended!

 #### Deliverable